 Driving must maintain your full attention.
 Multi-tasking is a buzzword we frequently hear today.
 But multitasking behind the wheel is a no-go.
 Distracted driving consists of any activity that removes your attention from safe driving, including attempts at multi-tasking.

 Out of all of these actions, texting is the worst distraction.
 According to the National Highway Traffic Safety Administration, sending or reading a text takes your eyes off the road for 5 seconds.
 At 55 mph, that is the same as driving the length of an entire football field with your eyes closed.
 In 2018, 2,841 people lost their lives in accidents due to distracting driving.
 Is sending that text worth the risk and adding to that grave statistic?
 No, we certainly don’t think so.

 Tip 2: Never Drive Under the Influence

-If you have been drinking alcohol, taking certain types of prescriptions or non-prescription drugs, or using marijuana, it is essential not to operate a vehicle.
+If you have been drinking alcohol, taking specific prescriptions or non-prescription drugs, or using marijuana, it is essential not to operate a vehicle.

 Tip 3: Wear Your Seat Belt

 Wearing your seat belt is essential for safety.